j-miet/BabaIsLearn/README.md

 # BabaIsLearn

 Reinforcement learning applied to puzzle video game **Baba Is You** using PyTorch.

-- *Requires a copy of **Baba Is You***
+*Requires a copy of **Baba Is You** game*.

-- *Tested only on Windows operating systems*
+<u>Realistically</u>, this project only offers two applications:
+- an api to access game map states
+- implements a basic reinforce algorithm which can be used for learning purposes

+It unfortunately cannot offer a scalable platform for training and implementing a working AI because

- Game's official modding api is used for getting output data, because programming a simulator for this game would be quite a task, to put it lightly.
+1. Game's official modding api is used for getting output data, because programming a simulator for this game would be quite a task, to put it lightly.
 For this reason, game must run at all times during training, and RL agent has to follow game's input speed limitations, allowing it to realistically perform around *10 actions per second*.
-This is unfortunately a very low number, making training quite slow.
+This is a very low number, making training slow.

-**Current goal of this project is limited to implementing and testing some basic RL algorithms**.
-Making highly-intelligent agents for a game as complex as Baba Is You requires much more RL knowledge and is currently not possible.
+    Furthermore, current implementation of states is incomplete, as it can only display a single object per tile whereas in-game, multiple objects can be stacked.
+This could be expanded quite easily, but state data size would become enormous; see the *Environment* section for more details.

+2. More importantly, implementing a reward function seems not possible.
+Currently, only a victory gives it a sensible reward.
+This results into a policy where agent just runs around randomly until it wins, and only then it learns to update policy.
+And because of how complex the game is, implementing any intermediate rewards becomes extremely complicated.

+    Only reasonable way I could think of would require a pre-trained network with supervised learning (data pairs of game state & player input), then use this pre-trained network as basis for policy network.
+Again, this would require so much more processing power and speed + a proper api...

+TL;DR:
+1. complete environment (minus some minor bugs) can be accessed, but updating states is *very slow*
+2. coming up with a reward function is an enormous task

 ## Environment